Yariandres/personal-site/src/pages/2020-02-20-post-three/index.md

   </h3>

   <p class="paragraph">
     Probably not and I bet that 99% of people reading this article don’t either.
-Its not because that updates were not important, it’s because they update did not affect their ground or foundation for building SEO success.
+It's not because these updates were not important, it’s because the updates did not affect the ground foundation for building SEO success.
 So instead of searching for the latest way to show your EAT (Expertise, Authority, and Trust) or trying to optimize for BERT (Bidirectional Encoder Representations from Transformers) you put 100% of your focus on the 3 most fundamentals that will determine the fate of your rankings.
   </p>

    <h3 class=" margin-bottom-small margin-top-small">